heikkill/easy-inject/README.md

 ### Usage
 1. Build easy-inject with ```mvn install``` and add the jar to classpath
-2. Annotate a method with ```@EntryPoint```.
-Injections will be started from the declaring class.
+2. Annotate a method in your code with ```@EntryPoint```.
+Injections will be started from its declaring class.
-3. Annotate fields, methods & classes using annotations listed above
+3. Annotate fields, methods & classes in your code using annotations listed above.
+See example below.
 3. Call ```EasyInject()``` from somewhere or use the provided utility main class ```com.easyinject.util.EasyInjectMain```

 ### Example